howtographql/howtographql/content/backend/graphql-js/4-adding-a-database.md

 correctAnswer: 2
 ---

-In this section, you're going to setup Prisma along with a connected database to be used by your GraphQL server.
+In this section, you're going to setup Prisma 1 along with a connected database to be used by your GraphQL server.

+> **Note**: This tutorial uses [Prisma 1](https://v1.prisma.io/docs/1.34) to connect to the database and to query it.
+It will be updated soon to use the recently released [Prisma 2](https://www.prisma.io/blog/announcing-prisma-2-n0v98rzc8br1/).

 ### Why Prisma